 We have successfully represented clients in a variety of forums, including investigations and hearings before administrative agencies, arbitration proceedings, and state and federal court litigation.
 Our lawyers counsel clients in some of the most difficult workplace disputes, such as those involving Americans with Disabilities Act compliance, harassment, discrimination, termination of executives and employees, and representation of clients in trade secret and non-compete disputes.

-We are experienced in handling legal issues arising under all state and federal labor and employment laws, as well as complicated class action litigation instituted by the Equal Employment Opportunity Commission, the U.S. Department of Justice and private litigants and compliance actions by the U.S. Department of Labor and the Office of Federal Contract Compliance Programs.
+We are experienced in handling legal issues arising under all state and federal labor and employment laws, as well as complex class action litigation.
+We have been successful in handling multiple wage and hour class actions as well as those instituted by the Equal Employment Opportunity Commission, the U.S. Department of Justice and private litigants and compliance actions by the U.S. Department of Labor and the Office of Federal Contract Compliance Programs.
 We also are advocates for our clients in administrative hearings and actions before the National Labor Relations Board, U.S. Department of Justice, Equal Employment Opportunity Commission, U.S. Department of Labor, and California state labor and employment agencies.